beekman/terminal-cheatsheet/README.md

 b or Page Up|scroll up by a page q|quit

-##Git Commits
+## GIT COMMITS
 | Key/Command | Description |
 | ----------- | ----------- |
-git add filename | adds filename to the commit git add . | stages all new files and changed files to the commit, but doesn't track files that you deleted locally. git add -a | stages all new files, changed files, _and file deletions_ to the commit. git commit -m '*your commit message*'|Skips the commit message stage, using your commit message instead git commit --amend|updates prior commit rather than creating a new commit git diff|compare git tag -a|Add a marker to the most recent commit.
-Append sha of commit to add tags later git tag -d|Delete a tag git branch|to list all branches git branch *branch*|to create a new "footer-fix" branch git branch -d *branch*|to delete the "footer-fix" branch git checkout *branch*|switches to the branch git revert <SHA-of-commit-to-revert>|takes the changes in a commit and does the exact opposite
+git add filename | Adds filename to the commit git add . | Stages all new files and changed files to the commit, but doesn't track files that you deleted locally. git add -a | Stages all new files, changed files, _and file deletions_ to the commit. git commit -m '*your commit message*'|Skips the commit message stage, using your commit message instead git commit --amend|updates prior commit rather than creating a new commit git diff|compare git tag -a|Add a marker to the most recent commit.
+Append sha of commit to add tags later git tag -d|Delete a tag git branch|List all branches git branch *branch*|Create a new "footer-fix" branch git branch -d *branch*|Delete the "footer-fix" branch git checkout *branch*|Switch to the branch git revert <SHA-of-commit-to-revert>|Takes the changes in a commit and does the exact opposite
-| git pull |  pulls changes from the remote server and brings your local repo up to date.
+| git pull | Pulls changes from the remote server and brings your local repo up to date.
-git fetch | use when you have changes on both remote and local and you don't want to overwrite local changes. git clone *URL* | create a new local repo cloning a remote repository git push | sync the remote with your local commits git merge | Merge the commits from the local and remote repositories
+git fetch | Use when you have changes on both remote and local and you don't want to overwrite local changes. git clone *URL* | create a new local repo cloning a remote repository git push | sync the remote with your local commits git merge | Merge the commits from the local and remote repositories